clwillhuang/transport-manager/README.md

 The server functions by connecting to OpenTTD's Admin Port with a TCP socket connection, both sending and receiving packets over this connection.
 Transmission of in-depth game data, such as map state and economy data, is enabled through a custom made in-game gamescript.
 A local PostgreSQL database is used to store game data and is made available using an ExpressJS server.
 The web application provides users with a dashboard that allows them to view, edit, and save details about their local game.

+A preview build of the website is available at https://transport-manager-ttd.vercel.app/.
+The preview build only demos a pre-loaded dataset, since socket functionalities are disabled.

 ## Features

 The current iteration supports: